rthuffman/WFGY/ProblemMap/Inverse_Atlas/paper/README.md

 - a universal benchmark victory paper
 - a claim that all hallucination problems are fully solved
 - a final production operating-system specification
+- a claim that lawful restraint will always feel more satisfying to every user
+- a claim that the current evaluator already serves as a final external epistemic authority

 This does not make the paper weak.